Q When is the race on?

-A This year your sponsorship will be split 50/50 between Hope Cancer Support Centre, Enniscorthy and County Wexford Hospice Homecare Service.
+A This year your sponsorship will be split in the following way, 50% to the Hope Cancer Support Centre, Enniscorthy, 25% to the County Wexford Hospice Homecare Service and 25% to MRI Now project for Wexford General Hospital.
 They will use the money to provide and develop their services.
 We aim that all of the money you raise goes to the charities and that race costs are paid for by our sponsors.
 Chartered Accountants and Registered Auditors Eugene T. Doyle and Co. are the financial watchdogs on the project and they make public the accounts at the cheque presentation after the event.

 Q What kind of people are entering the race?